-- hydrology, hydrogeology and water quality, including: - o hydrological interactions between surface water and groundwater; - o physicochemical quality of groundwater, identification of aquifer formations, their vulnerability and extent, direction of flow; - o description of groundwater sources used as drinking water in the study area, their current use and potential for future use; - geology, geomorphology and geohazards (e.g. seismic activity, landslides); - weather conditions, climate and climate change;8 - acoustic environment (including the characterization of baseline noise levels and the identification of sources and types of noise and sensitive receptors); - air quality: - o characterization of ambient air quality in the study area; - o description of the model used to estimate the project's contribution to the atmospheric dispersion of contaminants on the mining site and in the surrounding area (modelling scenarios, entries for the dispersion model adopted in the EIS, assumptions, meteorological data, characteristics of the sources of atmospheric emissions, dust and other contaminants, all the sensitive receptors, etc.): - o greenhouse gases (identification of the sources of GHG emissions for the entire mine life cycle, estimation of the anticipated quantities of GHGs and proposed mitigation measures to reduce emissions originating from the project.
-The proponent must estimate the contribution of the project's emissions at the local, provincial and federal scale, and then determine the GHG emission category of the project (low-, medium- or high-emission project); - characteristics of the geochemical behaviour of waste rock, ore, tailings, overburden and potential construction materials, including:
+- hydrology, hydrogeology and water quality, including: - o hydrological interactions between surface water and groundwater; - o physicochemical quality of groundwater, identification of aquifer formations, their vulnerability and extent, direction of flow; - o description of groundwater sources used as drinking water in the study area, their current use and potential for future use; - geology, geomorphology and geohazards (e.g. seismic activity, landslides); - weather conditions, climate and climate change; - acoustic environment (including the characterization of baseline noise levels and the identification of sources and types of noise and sensitive receptors); - air quality: - o characterization of ambient air quality in the study area; - o description of the model used to estimate the project's contribution to the atmospheric dispersion of contaminants on the mining site and in the surrounding area (modelling scenarios, entries for the dispersion model adopted in the EIS, assumptions, meteorological data, characteristics of the sources of atmospheric emissions, dust and other contaminants, all the sensitive receptors, etc.); - greenhouse gases: identification of the sources of greenhouse gas (GHG) emissions for the entire mine life cycle, estimation of the anticipated quantities of GHG and proposed mitigation measures to reduce emissions originating from the project.
+The proponent must estimate the contribution of the project's emissions at the local, provincial and federal scale, and then determine the GHG emission category of the project (low-, medium- or high-emission project); - characteristics of the geochemical behaviour of waste rock, ore, tailings, overburden and potential construction materials, including: - o potential for acid generation, neutralization and contaminated neutral drainage: - o assessment of metal leaching properties.

-8 The document entitled Incorporating Climate Change Considerations in Environmental Assessment: General Guidance for Practitioners can be consulted on the Agency website (www.ceaa-acee.gc.ca/default.asp?lang=En&n=DACB19EE-1).
+&lt;sup>6 The document entitled Incorporating Climate Change Considerations in Environmental Assessment: General Guidance for Practitioners can be consulted on the Agency website (www.ceaa-acee.gc.ca/default.asp?lang=En&n=DACB19EE-1).